Jayich-Lab/double-pass-breadboard/2023-01-version/README.md

 * Some of the edges could be trimmed to make the board even smaller.
 * Maybe use channels for the screw holes in the mirror mounts so they can be translated continuously (in addition to/instead of having multiple screw holes in the breadboard)
 * Check operation of the collars on mirror mounts - tightening them sometimes messes with alignment
-* Mismatched models for the two fiber holders (various focal lengths and beam widths).
-While not critical to the operation of the breadboard, these should be the same.
+* Mismatched models for the two fiber holders, should check if its a problem
-* Lens mount should be on a translation stage like the double pass mirror mount (or at least on a removable mount of its own)
+* Put lens on a slide mount